tjd1234/cmpt135spring2024/obsidian/135website2024/basic sorting.md

 5  6  1  2  4
 ```

-Insertion sort divides the list into a *sorted* part and an *unsorted* part:
+Insertion sort divides the list into a *sorted* part and an *unsorted* part.
+Initially, there only the first element is in the sorted part:

 ```
 sorted    unsorted
      5 |  6  1  2  4
 ```

 The `|` is an imaginary line that shows where the sorted/unsorted parts begin and end.
-Initially, only the first element is in the sorted part, and the rest are in the unsorted part.

-Insertion sort then repeats the following action until the unsorted part is empty:
+Insertion sort then repeats the following until the unsorted part is empty:

-- Take the first element of unsorted and insert it into its correct position in sorted (so that sorted is always in [[sorted order|ascending sorted order]]).
+- Take the first element of unsorted and insert it into its correct position in sorted (so that the sorted part is always in [[sorted order|ascending sorted order]]).

 Lets trace this on our sample data: